-It is in counseling sessions, typically with supervisors and managers in developmental performance appraisal interviews, that most employees explore career goals and opportunities in the organization.
+It is in counselling sessions, typically with supervisors and managers in developmental performance appraisal interviews, that most employees explore career goals and opportunities in the organization.
 Supervisors and managers need accurate assessments of employee abilities and potential, as well as information about career options and opportunities in the organization.
-HR professionals may be involved in some informal career counseling activities, but basically their role is to support career counseling activities of supervisors and managers.
-This means providing supervisors and managers with needed information as well as with the necessary training to function effectively as counselors.
+HR professionals may be involved in some informal career counselling activities, but basically their role is to support career counselling activities of supervisors and managers.
+This means providing supervisors and managers with needed information as well as with the necessary training to function effectively as counsellors.

-In career counseling sessions, employees seek answers to the following kinds of questions:
+In career counselling sessions, employees seek answers to the following kinds of questions:

-When counselors are equipped to help employees find the answers to such questions, realistic career goals can be set.
+When counsellors are equipped to help employees find the answers to such questions, realistic career goals can be set.
 Next, development strategies must be devised.